cthoyt/cthoyt.github.io/_posts/2024-06-04-easy-orcid.md

 }
 ```

-Many records in ORCID are relatively unhelpful, i.e., ones that only have a name and no other information.
-Therefore,
+Many records in ORCID are relatively unhelpful, i.e., ones that only have a name and no other (public) information.
-I created a high-quality subset that only contains records with at least one ROR-grounded employer, at least one
+Therefore, I created a high-quality subset that only contains records with at least one ROR-grounded employer, at least
-ROR-grounded education, or at least one publication indexed in PubMed.
+one ROR-grounded education, or at least one publication indexed in PubMed.
 The point of this subset is to remove ORCID
 records that are generally not possible to match up to any external information.
 It is listed in the same Zenodo record
 as [`records_hq.jsonl.gz`](https://zenodo.org/records/11518845/files/records_hq.jsonl.gz?download=1).